matthernet/snyk-issues-tool/README.md

 CLI tool that uses the Snyk API to get orgs and issue count sort by severity

-The tool requires a valid Snyk API_KEY, please read the documentation about it [Authentication for API](https://docs.snyk.io/snyk-api-info/authentication-for-api)
+The tools require a valid Snyk **API_KEY**, please read the documentation about it [Authentication for API](https://docs.snyk.io/snyk-api-info/authentication-for-api)

 ## Examples